KelvinMhacwilson/Deliveroo-Clone/README.md

-Certainly!
-Here's a basic template for a GitHub README.md file for a Deliveroo clone built using React Native and Expo:

----

 # Deliveroo Clone

 This project is a clone of the popular food delivery app Deliveroo, built using React Native and Expo.